RVRX/ParkerProjects/README.md

 # Senior Showcase
 This Project is to be a website showcasing the senior projects of my peers at Parker.
-[See an Example Implementation Live](https://rvrx.github.io/ParkerProjects/)
+[See an Example Implementation Live](https://rvrx.github.io/ParkerProjects/).
+As of 2020 I do have the completed site (with non-example, actual classmate projects)  live on at a different location, available on request.

 ## Built Using
 [**Slim**](http://www.slimframework.com/) - a micro framework for PHP.